Water restrictions in Australia: Tasmania

-One purpose of such restrictions is to keep the dam levels up and ensure adequate water pressure for the fire department's needs in the event of fires.
+One purpose of such restrictions is to keep the multiple smaller river fed water storage levels high enough to ensure adequate water pressure for the fire department's needs in the event of fires.

 Victoria

 The different stages of water restrictions which apply in different areas of Victoria are based on the Victorian Uniform Drought Water Restriction Guidelines, which, however, have been modified by the inclusion of a Stage 3a, to reduce the likelihood of needing to impose Stage 4 restrictions in metropolitan Melbourne.

 The status of water restrictions in different regions of Victoria is as set out below: